logan-han/deye-force-discharger/README.md

 I have also created an Android app for this and some extra features like showing SoC & charge/discharge status in a 1x1 widget.

-Worth considering if you do not have a place to host this.
+Worth considering if you do not have a place to host this. https://play.google.com/apps/internaltest/4700272394027823430

-Drop me an email if you want to be a tester. (logan_at_han.life)